-You can create alert conditions for your resources directly in New Relic Infrastructure.
+You can create alert conditions for your resources directly in Infrastructure.

-For example, if you want to be notified when New Relic has stopped receiving data from an Infrastructure agent, use the host not reporting feature.
-Unlike the legacy availability monitoring feature for New Relic Servers, this allows you to dynamically alert on groups of hosts, configure the time window from 5 to 60 minutes, and take full advantage of New Relic Alerts.
+For example, if you want to be notified when we have stopped receiving data from an Infrastructure agent, use the host not reporting condition type.
+This allows you to dynamically alert on filtered groups of hosts and configure the time window from 5 to 60 minutes.

 Change an alert condition's name

-If you want to change the condition name that New Relic Alerts automatically creates, make it short and descriptive (maximum 64 characters).
+If you want to change the default condition name, make it short and descriptive.
 Provide useful information for notification messages that have limited characters, such as email subject lines, online chat, etc.